Two-Edged Sword

 —Revelation 1:16

 What we say is powerful.
 Remember, God simply spoke the entire world into existence.
-In addition, the Lord told us that we would be judged by every word we say.
-Yet, this being true, why are we bombarded as the entire world tells us to speak our minds?
+And if that were not enough, the Lord told us that we would be judged by every word we say.
+Yet, even though we see this is true, why are we bombarded as the entire world, including the church and other Christians, tells us to speak our minds?
 Let’s search to discover the Source of truth.
-What God has to say?
+What does God have to say?

 The Tongue: Small, Yet Deadly!